Business Solutions

 Investing your time, knowledge and expertise to help a young person learn the skills necessary to get and keep a job benefits our young adults, your business and the economy.
 That’s a pretty good ROI!

-Contact Senior Program Manager Nolan Yaws-Gonzalez at nyaws-gonzalez@workforcesw.org or 360.567.1066.
+Contact Senior Project Manager Nolan Yaws-Gonzalez at nyaws-gonzalez@workforcesw.org or 360.567.1066.

 Future Leaders Project (FLP)

-The FLP is an initiative of Workforce Southwest Washington (WSW), Columbia River Economic Development Council (CREDC) and Washington State University Vancouver (WSU Vancouver).
-It was developed to help students from historically underrepresented and marginalized communities advance, not only in college but in their future professions.
+The Future Leaders Project (FLP) is an initiative of Workforce Southwest Washington (WSW), Columbia River Economic Development Council (CREDC) and Washington State University Vancouver (WSU Vancouver) that seeks to connect students from communities who have experienced longstanding inequities and exclusion and first-generation college students with employer sponsored summer internships, providing growth and professional development opportunities.

 WSU Vancouver students should contact Bill Stahley, WSU Vancouver Employer Engagement Coordinator at bstahley@wsu.edu or 360.546.9273.

-Apprenticeships, Internships & Other Business + Youth Programs
+Apprenticeships, Internships and other Youth Programs

 Workforce Soutwest Washington logo